-7. Vehicles parked in ADA/disabled spaces without a CSU H permit, state-issued disability placard or disability license plates issued for a person actually operating or riding in the vehicle immediately before or after parking.
+7. Vehicles parked in ADA/disabled spaces, or the diagonally striped loading/unloading areas next to an ADA space without a CSU H permit, state-issued disability placard or disability license plates issued for a person actually operating or riding in the vehicle immediately before or after parking.

 8. Parking or stopping a vehicle in a designated fire lane.
 A new and separate violation occurs every 30 minutes.